Membership Inference Attacks on Machine Learning: A Survey: Membership Inference Attacks on Machine Learning Models

-Leino and Fredrikson~\cite{leino2020stolen} point out that the white-box adversarial knowledge assumption by Nasr et al.~\cite{nasr2019comprehensive} is too strong, which deviates from most MIA settings.
-Nasr et al.~\cite{nasr2019comprehensive} assume that the adversary knows a significant portion of the target model's private training set $D_{train}$, while the adversary is often assumed to only have a dataset $D^{\prime}$ which comes from the same distribution but is disjoint with $D_{train}$.
-Thus, Leino and Fredrikson propose an effective white-box MIA that does not require access to any of the target model's training data.
-The attack intuition is that membership information can be leaked through a target model's idiosyncratic use of features.
-Features that are distributed differently in the training data than in the true distribution can provide evidence for membership.
+While the above MIAs focus on a black-box setting, Nasr et al.~\cite{nasr2019comprehensive} first propose white-box MIAs, where an attacker knows internal parameters of the target model.
+Their white-box MIAs can be considered as an extension of the binary classifier based MIAs in black-box settings.
+Compared to black-box MIAs, white-box MIAs try to improve the attack performance by leveraging an input record's intermediate computations through the target model.
+They use the gradient of an input's prediction loss with regard to the target model's parameters as additional features to infer the membership of the record.
+The intuition is that the gradients of a training member's loss over the model’s parameters is distinguishable from non-members through the training of the SGD algorithm.
+However, Leino and Fredrikson~\cite{leino2020stolen} point out that the white-box setting in Nasr et al.'s paper~\cite{nasr2019comprehensive} is too strong, which deviates from most settings of MIAs.
+Nasr et al.~\cite{nasr2019comprehensive} assume that an attacker knows a significant portion of the target model's private training dataset, while the attacker is often assumed to only have a shadow dataset that is disjoint from the private training dataset.
+Thus, Leino and Fredrikson propose an effective white-box MIA that does not require any of the target model's training members.
+The attack intuition is that the membership information can be leaked through a target model's idiosyncratic use of features.
+Features distributed differently in the training data than in the true distribution can provide evidence for membership.
 They first build a Bayes-optimal attack assuming the target model is a simple linear softmax model.
-When the target model is deep NN models, they approximate each layer as a local linear model, which is then applied to the Bayes-optimal attack.
+When the target is a DNN model, they approximate each layer as a local linear model, which is then applied to the Bayes-optimal attack.
 The attacks on different layers are then combined to compute the final membership decision.

+\textbf{MIAs on Generative Models. \;} Besides classification models, MIAs are also investigated on generative models.
+Currently, MIAs on generative models focus on GANs, which is the most popular generative models.
+We first describe the architecture of a GAN and then introduce specific MIAs on GANs.

+Fig.~\ref{fig::GAN} depicts the architecture of a GAN.
+A GAN consists of two competing neural network modules, a generator $\mathcal{G}$ and a discriminator $\mathcal{D}$, which are trained to compete against each other.
+MIAs on generative models aim to identify whether a data record was used to train a generator or not, which is more challenging than MIAs on classification models.
+Unlike classification models, an attacker of an MIA on a generative model does not obtain confidence scores or prediction labels that are related to the target data record from the generative models.
+This means the attacker has few clues for implementing MIAs.
+Moreover, current GAN models often encounter model dropping and mode collapse, leading to a problem of underrepresenting certain data records, which poses additional attack difficulty to the attacker.